PalomaCue/cloudera-ml-vm/README.md

 * <a href="https://www.anaconda.com/blog/developer-blog/self-service-open-data-science-custom-anaconda-parcels-cloudera-cdh/">Custom Anaconda Parcels for Cloudera CDH</a> (October 31st 2016)
 * <a href="http://blog.cloudera.com/blog/2016/02/making-python-on-apache-hadoop-easier-with-anaconda-and-cdh/"> Making Python on Apache Hadoop Easier with Anaconda and CDH </a>

 Pay attention to the versions, because these last three posts could be a little deprecated.

+*  <a href="https://www.cloudera.com/documentation/enterprise/release-notes/topics/rn_consolidated_pcm.html"> CDH 5 and Cloudera Manager 5 Requirements and Supported Versions </a>

 ## Even more
 * <a href="http://recordservice.io/installOnCluster/"> Installing RecordService on Your CDH Cluster </a>
 * <a href="https://www.cloudera.com/documentation/enterprise/latest/topics/cm_ig_parcels.html#concept_vwq_421_yk"> Managing Parcels. </a>
+* <a href="https://www.digitalocean.com/community/tutorials/how-to-install-java-on-centos-and-fedora"> How To Install Java on CentOS and Fedora </a>

 <i> The main point we should take care would be a matter of versions, specially with Python.
 To sum up, I could suggest a parcial solution could be install Python 3 manually.
 One installation per node.
 We aim to work and visualize notebooks on a mutli-user environment with Jupyther Hub.</i>

+## Checking versions:

+#### Centos Version

+    $ rpm --query centos-release

+or...

+    $ lsb_release -d

+<a href="https://linuxconfig.org/how-to-check-centos-version"> See more </a>.

+#### Java version

+    java -version